banzaicloud/banzai-types/README.md

 ### Banzai API types

-Commom type and interface definitions with their helper functions used accross several Banzai Cloud projects.
+Common type and interface definitions with their helper functions used accross several Banzai Cloud projects.

 Used from: